DJJ Realignment/Closure Portal

 SB 823 has repealed previous legislation moving the Division of Juvenile Justice (DJJ) into the California Health and Human Services Agency (CHHS) as the Department of Youth and Community Restoration (YCR).

-DJJ will soon begin the phased closure of its facilities.
+DJJ is implementing the phased closure of its facilities.
 The decision to close certain housing units or entire facilities will be driven by several factors, including attrition trends, categories of juvenile offenders, and available staffing and program resources.

 Throughout this process, DJJ is committed to supporting our staff and continuing to serve the youth under our care by providing programs for successful reentry into the community.
 In recognition of the impacts the closure will have on staff, families, and community partners, this portal will be a hub of useful information for all.